hypexr/grunt-version-copy-bower-components/README.md

 grunt.loadNpmTasks('grunt-version-copy-bower-components');
 ```

 This plugin may not work with every bower component.
-Many of the popular ones are tested, but if the components packaging is not standard there could be problems.
+Many of the popular ones have been tested, but if the components packaging is not standard there could be problems.

 ## The "versionCopyBowerComponents" task